Proposals unveiled to prevent fraud in Medicaid program

 The bills will take into consideration the recent grand jury recommendations along with enacting statutes that mirror federal law.

-The press conference will take place at the main rotunda of the Capitol at 11:30 a.m.
+The news conference will take place at the Main Rotunda of the Capitol at 11:30 a.m.